 - Maintain the records of the proceedings of the Committee

 |September 25, 2018||September 11, 2018|

 Please note that the Committee does NOT meet over the summer.

-If you wish to donate to the Walter H. Gage Memorial Fund, please contact UBC Development Office at the following address:
+If you wish to donate to the Walter H. Gage Memorial Fund, please contact UBC Development and Alumni Engagement:

 500 – 5950 University Blvd